metacpan/metacpan-cpan-extracted/distros/N/Net-MitDK/README.md

 **Security note**:

 Make sure that the content of .mitdk directory is only readable to you.
-By default, on unix installation, the directory and the files will be readable and writable by you and readable by user `nobody`.
+By default, on unix installation, the directory and the files will be readable and writable by you and readable by group `nobody`.
 The latter is needed because the mitdk2pop server runs as `nobody` and needs to use the login leases.

 Lease renewal
 -------------

-MidDK only allows sessions for 20 minutes, thereafter it may require a NemID relogin.
+MidDK only allows sessions for 20 minutes, thereafter it may require a MitID relogin.
 Therefore there is added a daemon, `mitdk-renew-lease`.
 You can run it from cron (unix), or as a standalone program as `mitdk-renew-lease -la` (windows).
 It then will renegotiate a lease every 10 minutes.
 If you installed